WORK WITH US

 About the role | Mō te tūnga

-Network with relevant agencies and resources in the community (both government and non-governmental organisations) to support struggling families and increase their support systems
+Network with relevant agencies and resources in the community (both government and non-governmental organisations)

 Work effectively and collaboratively within a team environment